iamshadmirza/TheNextBigWriter/css/How-do-i-use-absolute-position/How-do-i-use-absolute-position.md

 ```
 <img src="https://res.cloudinary.com/dbbunxz2o/image/upload/v1597495812/box_1_shppir.svg">
 Here the child element is **relative** to its parent div element and not the whole document.
-The child element is relative to it's nearest parent element having the  property **position: relative**.
+.The child element is relative to it's nearest parent element having the property **position: relative**.

 ## Some cool uses for Absolute Position